sendgrid/docs/styleguide.md

 When referring to other pages in the documentation, make sure your link text is descriptive.

-YES: For more information, see [Event Webhook] documentation.
+YES: For more information, see [Event Webhook](https://sendgrid.com/docs/glossary/event-webhook/) documentation.
-NO: For more information, click [here].
+NO: For more information, click [here](https://sendgrid.com/docs/glossary/event-webhook/).

 <a name="head matter"></a>
 ### Head matter